Darshil562002/RERA-Guardian-Rental-Compliance-Gap-Analysis-Engine-for-Dubai-market/README.md

 3.  **Analytics**: Calculates "Compliance Gaps" and flags high-risk buildings.
 4.  **Visualization**: Interactive **Plotly** charts and a built-in **Dash** application ("Negotiation Cockpit").

-## Repository Structure

-*   `RERA_Guardian.ipynb`: The main notebook containing the entire project logic.
-*   `generate_notebook.py`: A Python script used to programmatically generate the notebook (useful for reproduction).
-*   `requirements.txt`: List of Python dependencies.

 ## Installation & Usage

 1.  **Clone the repository**: